High Availability

 Below are details on the command line arguments to configure and start HA.
 The primary commands are a follows:

-• create: Initializes the failover service, syncs initial configuration and state files, and sets the node ID as the preferred primary node.
+create: Initializes the failover service, syncs initial configuration and state files, and sets the node ID as the preferred primary node.- The preferred primary node is always selected as primary when available.

 The basic command syntax looks as follows, with the arguments detailed below.
 It’s best to run these commands from the runtime directory.